marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 Now click the "Install" button and wait for the package to install.

-Okay, now the project is ready to receive the scaffolding of ASP.NET Core Identity.
+Okay, now the project is ready to receive the ASP.NET Core Identity scaffolding.

 #### Applying the ASP.NET Core Identity Scaffold

-Installing a new ASP.NET Core with Identity from the beginning is different from installing Identity in an existing project.
+Installing a new ASP.NET Core with Identity from the beginning is different from installing it in an existing project.
 Since our project does not have Identity, we will install a package of files containing the functionalities we need.
-This process is analogous to building walls in a construction site using prefabricated modules.
+This process is similar to building walls in a construction site using prefabricated modules.
 This process is known as scaffolding.

 If we had to manually create login/logout, authentication and other features in our